Gitds-flow Explanation Work Flow

 Hotfixes - (Production Errors)

-(v1.3.0) has a division by zero error.
+Problem: The model in main (v1.3.0) has a division by zero error.

 Step 1: Create branch from main